Co-Dec/TE_HUNTER/README.md

 ## On a calcul cluster :

-Watch out this pipeline take a lot of ram especially when using blast :
+Watch out this pipeline takes a lot of ram especially when running blast :

 ```
 #!/bin/bash